About the Social Value Unit

 The Investment Strategy for Northern Ireland (2011 – 2021) reinforces The Executive’s commitment to “maximise the social benefits of investment”.

 PGN 01/13 – PGN 01/13: Integrating Social Considerations into Contracts was endorsed by the Procurement Board with effect from 8th November 2013 for use by those bodies subject to NIPPP.
-Following the Procurement Board adopting Buy Social as the model for the delivery of social clauses in construction contracts from April 2016, further revisions were made to PGN 01/13 to better reflect Buy Social requirements and the revised version was published in September 2016.
+Following the Procurement Board adopting the Buy Social approach in construction contracts from April 2016, further revisions were made to PGN 01/13 to better reflect Buy Social requirements and the revised version was published in September 2016.

 Letter of Expectation from the First and deputy First Ministers